Last Updated: October 27, 2023

-Full House poker hand ranks fourth in the poker hands rankings list and only loses to Royal and Straight Flush and Four of a Kind.
+Full House poker hand ranks fourth in the poker hands rankings list and only loses to Royal, Straight Flush, and Four of a Kind.

-While it does not rank as the immediate top of this list, it is still a very powerful holding, and you will often win with this poker hand.
+While it does not rank at the immediate top of this list, it is still a very powerful holding, and you will often win with this poker hand.

 Poker flush examples:

 If two players have a poker hand containing a Flush, the one who is holding the highest card in his hand will win the pot.